-Some aspects of RE can be taught through other subject areas.
+Some aspects of RE can also be taught and embedded through other subject areas.
 RE is an integral part of the school curriculum and school life, so children will see it as relevant to the rest of life and learning, allowing them to flourish as they develop skills of enquiry, critical analysis, interpretation, evaluation and reflection.